Marcus Semien Player Props: Rangers vs. Rays

-On Friday, Marcus Semien (on the back of going 0-for-4) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 6:40 PM ET.
+The Texas Rangers and Marcus Semien, who went 0-for-4 last time in action, battle Taj Bradley and the Tampa Bay Rays at Tropicana Field, Saturday at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Cardinals.
+In his last game he had a hitless showing (0-for-4) against the Rays.

 Marcus Semien Game Info & Props vs. the Rays